Table of Contents

 Other spices used in shawarma

-Some mixes contain more local ingredients such as sumac and black lime which add a bright tangy flavour.
-Often that tangy flavour is created through the use of lemon juice, quite an important ingredient within a shawarma recipe, especially during marinating.
+Some mixes contain more local ingredients such as sumac and black lime, which add a bright, tangy flavour.
+This tangy flavour is also achieved through the use of lemon juice.
+This is an important ingredient in a shawarma recipe, especially during the marinating process.

 Shawarma Spice Blend